ligato/docs/docs/plugins/db-plugins.md

 ## FileDB

-The fileDB plugin uses the file system of an operating system as a key-value data store.
-The filesystem plugin watches for pre-defined files or directories, reads a configuration and sends response events according to changes.
+The fileDB (filesystem) plugin uses the file system of an operating system as a KV data store.
+The filesystem plugin watches for pre-defined files or directories, reads a configuration file, and generates events according to configuration changes.

-All configuration is resynced in the beginning (as for standard key-value data store).
-Configuration files then can be added, updated, moved, renamed or removed, plugin makes all of the necessary changes.
+All configuration data is resynced in the beginning just as it is for KV data stores.
+Configuration files then can be added, updated, moved, renamed or removed.
+The plugin performs all of the necessary changes.

 !!! danger "Important"
-    FileDB as datastore is read-only from the plugin perspective.
-Changes from within the plugin are not allowed.
+    The filesystem plugin treats the FileDB data store as `read-only`.
+Changes from within the plugin are not permitted.

 ### Configuration